 This information means that you can make informed decisions about where to swim.

-Environment Protection Authority Victoria (EPA) Victoria monitors recreational water quality at 36 Port Phillip Bay beaches with water samples collected at Beach Report sites every week during summer.
+Recreational water quality is monitored at 36 Port Phillip Bay beaches with water samples collected at Beach Report sites every week during summer.

 What do the forecasts mean?